Aloo Gobi – Sautéed Cauliflower and Potato

 - Veggies – You can also add green peas and diced carrots to the veggies.
 In fact, you can also add fresh green spinach in the last 5 minutes of cooking.

-- Spices - Next, add the curry powder, garam masala, and chopped tomatoes.
-Saute on medium-low heat for 2 minutes, mashing the tomatoes as you go.
+- Spices – Next, add the curry powder, garam masala, and chopped tomatoes.
+Sauté on medium-low heat for 2 minutes, mashing the tomatoes as you go.

-Pro tip - The tomato juices will prevent the spices from burning and create a puree to coat the veggies. - Veggies - Next, add the chopped potatoes and cauliflower.
+Pro tip – The tomato juices will prevent the spices from burning and create a puree to coat the veggies. - Veggies – Next, add the chopped potatoes and cauliflower.
 Combine well.
-Season with salt and pepper then add ¼ cup of water.
+Season with salt and pepper, then add 1/4 cup of water.

 Pro tip – The vegetables will release enough liquid to cook, but if necessary, add a few tablespoons of water to prevent them from burning during cooking.